Before or after you read this post, I highly encourage you to listen to these three episodes of my podcast:

-(Update: The podcast series I promised in the post below has now been updated to include this episode – The Scalp Cooling (Cold Capping) Episode [Part 1].
-You can listen here online or on whatever podcast app you usually listen to podcasts.
-Simply search for This Unmillennial Life.)
+You can listen here online or in whatever podcast app you usually listen to podcasts.
+Simply search for This Unmillennial Life.

-Any day now I’ll be pressing PUBLISH on new episodes of the podcast about my experience cold capping (scalp cooling).
+Not long ago I published three new episodes of the podcast detailing my experience with cold capping (scalp cooling).

 [Note that the terms scalp cooling and cold capping can IMO be used interchangeably.
 For whatever reason “cold capping” seems to be the most common term.
 Technically I did “scalp cooling” as that’s the term the system I had, Dignicap, uses.
 So you’ll hear me use both.]

-Ordinarily, I would have those episodes out first before sharing this post.
-But just this last Friday I fielded my first call from a local fellow cancer patient who had been referred to me by our Breast Health Center.
+And while those three episodes cover a huge portion of what I think is most important for women to know before beginning a cold capping experience, I was prompted to write this more in-depth picture-filled post when I fielded my first call from a local fellow cancer patient who had been referred to me by our Breast Health Center.
 She was contemplating cold capping and wanted to hear about my experience.

 (I could kick myself for not having those episodes ready to share with her.)

 We talked at length, and after we hung up, I sent her a recap in pictures of how my hair had fared throughout chemo and in the months following.
-I’m sharing many of those pictures here in the hopes that somehow my story will help other women in deciding whether or not cold capping is right for them.
+I’m sharing many of those pictures here (and more, now that it’s been more than a year+ since I finished chemo) in the hopes that somehow my story will help other women in deciding whether or not cold capping is right for them.

 Now, before you quickly scroll through to look at the pictures, let’s get on the same page.